Like diagnosis, the treatment of Lyme disease is controversial.

 Ideally, a Lyme patient will acquire a diagnosis and receive treatment from a Lyme-literate practitioner who refers to the endorsed guidelines below, instead of the Department of Health’s DSCATT Clinical Pathway.
 But the reality is, these practitioners are rare.

 Some Lyme patients work with naturopaths and other complementary therapists for assistance for both early and chronic Lyme.
-We recognise the potential for naturopaths to offer compassionate Lyme care and endorse Dr Nicola Ducharme’s online practitioner education course, Lyme-Ed for Practitioners for those who wish to assist Lyme patients.
-There is also a version of Lyme-Ed for Patients.
+We recognise the potential for naturopaths to offer effective, compassionate Lyme care and endorse Dr Nicola Ducharme’s online practitioner education course, Lyme-Ed.

 Contact us – we’ll help you find a suitable practitioner.